-This page is only shown for the three-phase systems and only if the system is configured to use the neutral connection (see par.
+This page is only shown for the three-phase and two-phase systems and only if the system is configured to use the neutral connection (see par.
 5.9.1In fact, every digital input can have an AND/OR logic associated, which determines its status.
-The three phase-neutral voltages are shown and the negative of the battery, in addition to the rotation direction of the phases (clockwise or counterclockwise).
+The three-phase-neutral and two-phase-neutral voltages are shown and the negative of the battery, in addition to the rotation direction of the phases (clockwise or counterclockwise).